Mordovski Nature Reserve: Topography

 The Mordovski Reserve's terrain reflects the retreating glaciers of the Moksha River plain: belts of sandy soils, terraces, moraines, and scattered sinkholes (some of which reach a diameter of 30 meters).
 The reserve is crossed by a network of small rivers.
 The Moksha River, a tributary of the Oka River, flows from east to west along the southern border of the reserve.
 The Satis River flows from north to south along the northern border to meet the Moksha.
 To the south of the territory is the transition to the steppe zone.

 Climate and ecoregion

 Mordovski is located in the Sarmatic mixed forests ecoregion.
 This ecoregion is a belt of forest running from southern Norway, across European Russia to the Ural Mountains.
 The region lies between boreal forests/taiga in the north and the broadleaf belt in the south.
-The ecoregion is characterized by mixed forests dominated by oak (Quercus robur), Norway sprice (Picea abies), and pine (Pinus sylvestris) in drier areas.
+The ecoregion is characterized by mixed forests dominated by oak (Quercus robur), Norway spruce (Picea abies), and pine (Pinus sylvestris) in drier areas.

 The climate of Mordovski is Humid continental climate, warm summer (Köppen climate classification (Dfb)).
 This climate is characterized by large swings in temperature, both diurnally and seasonally, with mild summers and cold, snowy winters.
 The average annual precipitation is 530 mm/year; average snow depth is 50–60 cm.
 The frost-free period is 120–135 days, from May to September.